 We have an immense amount of data at our fingertips.
 If we spend quality time analysing and understanding this data, this will allow us to work far more effectively in all areas of our business.
 (Efficiency, profitability, business development, improved service etc)

-There are several areas I want to tap into on this, so watch out Mark and Amanda as I bore you with the stats as I discover them and the crazy things we'll be doing because of them!
+There are several areas I want to tap into on this, so watch out Mark and Amanda as I bore you with the stats as I discover them, and the crazy things we’ll be doing because of what we uncover!

 4. Sell baby Sell

-Design and Print, and web design may not be the core of what we do but they do make up a substantial part of the business Green Umbrella does.
+Design and Print, and web design may not be the core of what we but they make up a substantial part of the business Green Umbrella does each year.
 So how is it that we’re still not known in our core market places for these services?